What are you searching for?

 • At their mildest, tick bites cause skin irritation, swelling and itchiness that will last for many weeks.

-• In children, tick bites are common around the eyes and result in swelling that can force the eye shut.
+• In children, tick bites are common around the eyes, resulting in swelling that can force the eye shut.

-• Some people get fever-like symptoms that can vary from short-lived to lasting for years.
+• Some people get fever-like symptoms ranging from short-lived to lasting for years.

-• Debate rages over whether we have Lyme disease in Australia or whether it’s a similar condition, caused by the tick borne Borrellia bacteria.
+• Debate rages over whether we have Lyme disease in Australia or whether it’s a similar condition caused by the tick-borne Borrelia bacteria.

-• Red Meat Allergy has become frighteningly common with over 1000 reported cases across northern Sydney.
+• Red Meat Allergy has become frighteningly familiar, with over 1000 reported cases across northern Sydney.
 I estimate that one in five of our customers suffers from it.
-It is brought about from a tick bite and results in life threatening anaphylaxis when a victim later eats any type of red meat – worst of all it stays with you indefinitely.
+It is brought about from a tick bite and results in life-threatening anaphylaxis when a victim later eats any type of red meat – worst of all, it stays with you indefinitely.

-• Paralysis from tick bites kills many dogs and cats every year, but is rare in humans – although children under five are certainly vulnerable.
-In animals, paralysis begins once a tick has been attached for two to three days, which possibly explains why it’s rare in humans.
-We are good at explaining when we have a sore, itchy spot and can get it looked at and the tick removed, whereas animals aren’t able to tell us that, so the tick stays put and does its deadly work.
+• Paralysis from tick bites kills many dogs and cats yearly but is rare in humans – although children under five are undoubtedly vulnerable.
+In animals, paralysis begins once a tick has been attached for two to three days, possibly explaining why it’s rare in humans.
+We are good at explaining when we have a sore, itchy spot and can get it looked at and the tick removed, whereas animals can’t tell us that, so the tick stays put and does its deadly work.

 How can I avoid tick bites?